There are so many DIY anti-aging cream recipes out there, but only a few really work.

 # Red Maple Leaf

-As mentioned earlier, scientists have just recently discovered that a red maple leaf extract has botox like properties that act to eliminate wrinkles and face lines.
+As mentioned earlier, scientists have just recently discovered that red maple leaf extract has botox like properties that act to eliminate wrinkles and lines.
 This extract inhibits the activity of elastase, which is the enzyme responsible for aging.

 # Shea Butter

 Please note that for best results, you should only use new shea butter.
 Ideally, only use shea butter that is classified as Class A because it’s the best quality.

 Experts at The American Shea Butter Institute say that shea butter loses its potency with age, and so you should not use it if it is older than 18 months since it was extracted.